 What is the maximum power rating in watts of a fixed resistor which has a voltage of 12 volts across its terminals and a current of 50 milliamperes flowing through it.

-Given that we know the voltage and current, we can substitute these values into the following equation: P = V x I.
+Given that we know the values of the voltage and current above, we can substitute these values into the following equation: P = V x I.

 Calculate the maximum safe current that can pass through a 1.8KΩ resistor rated at 0.5W.

-Given that we know the resistor power rating and resistance, we can now substitute the values into the power equation of: P = I2R.
+Again, as we know the resistors power rating and its resistance, we can now substitute these values into the standard power equation of: P = I2R.

 All resistors have a Maximum Dissipated Power Rating, which is the maximum amount of power it can safely dissipate without damage to itself.
 Resistors which exceed their maximum power rating tend to go up in smoke, usually quite quickly, and damage the circuit they are connected to.
 If a resistor is to be used near to its maximum power rating then some form of heatsink or cooling is required.